-Teachers and other approved employees are permitted by the district to communicate with students through the use of electronic media within the scope of the individual's professional responsibilities.
+Teachers and other approved employees are permitted by the district to use electronic communication with students within the scope of the individual's professional responsibilities. , as described by district guidelines.
 For example, a teacher may set up a social networking page for his or her class that has information related to class work, homework, and tests.
 As a parent, you are welcome to join or become a member of such a page.